Seven hills of Athens

 2 Pnyx

-In Pnyx the equal right of speech was expressed with the initial question – open invitation “Tís agoreúein boúletai?”
+In Pnyx the equal right of speech was expressed with the initial question – an open invitation “Tís agoreúein boúletai?”
 (Greek: “Τίς ἀγορεύειν βούλεται;“, “Who wishes to speak to the Assembly?”).

 3 Hill of the Nymphs